 6. Maintain Good Health

 You can practice some good habits to boost your immune system by staying physically active, drinking plenty of fluids (Vitamin C, adaptogenic tea, and Hot fluids), and by eating healthy nutritious food like Protein, Fruits, and vegetables that have disease-fighting antioxidants, Vitamin D supplements, and Probiotics.
-One of the other ways of boosting your immune system is to avoid taking the stress of work and life.
-These massage therapy places in Calgary can help reduce your stress levels and increase your overall immune system.
+Another way to boost your immune system is to avoid taking the stress of work and life.
+Massage therapy can help reduce stress levels and increase your overall immune system.